szoftveres/RF_Microwave/radar/README.md

 ![earth](earth.png)

-The [processing script](https://github.com/szoftveres/RF_Microwave/tree/main/radar/fmcw_process.m) detects each sweep (using the sync signal) and performs FFT on the samples.
-The resulting 2-dimensional image shows objects at various distances (Y-axis) as a function of time (X-axis).
+The [processing script](https://github.com/szoftveres/RF_Microwave/tree/main/radar/fmcw_process.m) detects each sweep by the sync signal, and performs FFT on the samples.
+The Y-axis in resulting 2-dimensional image is the distance, the X-axis is the time, and the color represents signal intensity.

 ![car_with_noise](car_with_noise.png)

-The image is mostly showing static frequency components (horizontal lines) from stationary reflecting objects (nearby buildings, etc..).
+The image is mostly showing static frequency components (horizontal lines) from stationary reflecting objects (nearby buildings, cars on driveways, etc..).

-These components can be characterized (e.g. by taking an initial measurement, or by calculating an average value for each component throughout the plot, etc..) and removed, resulting in an image that better highlights moving objects:
+These components can be characterized (e.g. by taking an initial measurement, or by calculating an average value for each component throughout the X-axis, etc..) and removed, resulting in an image that better highlights moving objects:

 ![car_without_noise](car_without_noise.png)